Locarno Ticino, Switzerland Travel Guide

 Some lake services or mountain lifts may have reduced operating hours or close early/late in the season.
 The chance of rain showers exists.

 The fewest crowds, resulting in a quiet visit.
 Prices are at their lowest, except around Christmas.
-The mild winter climate has an unique charm compared to central Switzerland, with festive markets during The month of december.
+The mild winter climate has an unique charm compared to the central area Switzerland, with festive markets during The month of december.

 Numerous outdoor attractions and some restaurants close for the season.
 Daylight hours are shorter.
 Some some locations may feel less lively.